Jebba Hydroelectric Power Station: Overview

-The power station, owned by the Federal Government of Nigeria comprises six generation turbines, each with a rated capacity of 96.4 megawatts, for a maximum installed output of 578.4 megawatts.
+The power station, owned by the Federal Government of Nigeria comprises six generation turbines, each with a rated capacity of 96.4 MW, for a maximum installed output of 578.4 MW.
 The concession agreement for operations and maintenance at this power station is held by Mainstream Energy Solutions Limited, an independent power company.
-Mainstream Energy also holds the concession on the 760 megawatts Kainji Hydroelectric Power Station, located about 100 km. upstream of Jebba Power Station.
+Mainstream Energy also holds the concession on the 760 MW Kainji Hydroelectric Power Station, located about 100 km. upstream of Jebba Power Station.
 Five of the generation units are available, as of January 2021.
 The sixth generation unit is inoperable, since it was damaged by a fire in April 2009.

 Repairs and renovation

 In January 2021, Andritz AG, an Austrian engineering conglomerate, was selected by Mainstream Energy to repair the defective turbine and restore to power station to maximum capacity.

-The electrical-mechanical works include: (a) replacement of the 96.4 megawatts turbine (b) installation of a new 103MVA generator (c) installation of a new transformer (d) installation of a new outdoor switchyard and (e) replacement of accessory equipment, including the intake gate.
+The electrical-mechanical works include: (a) replacement of the 96.4 MW turbine (b) installation of a new 103MVA generator (c) installation of a new transformer (d) installation of a new outdoor switchyard and (e) replacement of accessory equipment, including the intake gate.

 The repairs and renovations are expected to cost approximately NGN13.68 billion (US$36 million or €30million).
 Renovation work is expected to last until the first quarter of 2024.